Police release more recordings from Charleena Lyles shooting

 Two police officers, identified as Steven McNew and Jason Anderson, responded to her call.

-They arrived to her apartment knowing that she had been arrested and charged with obstruction of a public officer and harassment of a law enforcement officer earlier this month.
-That police report on June 5 described Lyles as having "armed herself with a pair of extra long metal shears" and that she had been "threatening the officers."
+They arrived to her apartment knowing of a previous incident she had with police earlier in the month.
+She had been arrested and charged with obstruction of a public officer and harassment of a law enforcement officer on June 5.
+That police report described Lyles as having "armed herself with a pair of extra long metal shears" and that she had been "threatening the officers."
 She was released conditionally June 14.

 The encounter between the officers and Lyles started calmly as heard in an audio recording.
 But it suddenly escalated with the officers saying "get back" repeatedly.
 Shots were heard in the audio.